grown-ish’s Social Media Advice Isn't Condescending & It's Actually Useful For Millennials

 While there are times when its usage is totally unnecessary — like if you're about to go full out Nomi and troll celebrity accounts, take a walk — social media has been incredibly helpful in sparking important conversations and movements in the world today — i.e. #MeToo, #BlackLivesMatter, and #LoveWins.

-Millennials also use a variety of social networks for news and information, according to the American Press Institute.
+According to the American Press Institute, Millennials use all sorts of of social media networks to get their news.
 In fact, 88 percent of those surveyed in one study got news from Facebook, while 83 percent from YouTube and 50 percent from Instagram.

 So where does that leave millennials today in terms of social media usage?
 To tweet or not to tweet is a real question and unfortunately, there's no hard and fast answer.
 Using social media is just one big balancing act.